 The town of Anacapri

 Anacapri is the quieter side of the island and the highest point.
-It is excellent for nature lovers who want to visit Mount Solaro in seek of panoramic views.
+It is excellent for nature lovers visiting Mount Solaro for panoramic views.
 The bus takes about 20 minutes from Marina Grande to Anacapri.
 Once in the town, a chair lift from Piazza Vittoria to Monte Solaro takes approximately 10 minutes.

 The town of Capri

-Shoppers and foodies should spend some time in the exclusive boutiques and cafes in Capri, the more busy, cosmopolitan side of the island.
+Shoppers and foodies should spend some time in the exclusive boutiques and cafes in Capri, the island’s more busy, cosmopolitan side.

 Take the cable car or bus from Marina Grande to the main square, Piazza Umberto (the Piazzetta), in the center of Capri town.
 There are small buses available that take approximately 20 people per bus.
 You can buy a ticket at the ticket booth in the arrivals harbor of Marina Grande.